Event

 The Centre for the Less Good Idea

-Joined by Betty Tchomanga, The Multicolor Choir, Anna Seiderer and students from Université Paris 8, Christine Barthe.
+Betty Tchomanga, The Multicolor Choir, Anna Seiderer and the students from the Université Paris 8, Christine Barte

 Practical information